yamcs/yamcs-scos2k/Readme.md

 This project implements a SCOS-2000 MIB loader inside Yamcs.

-To use it, first clone the repo and compile it using: mvn install
+To use it, please add yamcs-scos2k as a dependency in pom.xml.

-Then you can add the following in the mdb.yaml:
+Then you can add the following in the mdb configuration:

 <pre>
-scos-mib:
+mdb:
   - type: "org.yamcs.scos2k.MibLoader"
     args:
         path: "/path/to/ASCII/"